-In addition, to obliging the employee not to disclose confidential information to others, the most comprehensive and effective NDAs impose obligations on employees which reduce the risk of employees making an inadvertent disclosure.
+In addition to obliging the employee to not disclose confidential information to others, the best NDAs impose obligations on employees that seek to reduce the risk of employees making an inadvertent disclosure.

 Not to copy or summarise in writing any of the confidential information